Lokeshwaran-M/jam-gpt/README.md

 # Jam-gpt

+## about :

+> note : its a simple toy llm model builder framework to play around llm models and understand its working principles

+its not a llm model but you can put ur data and train it to build llm models

-An Experimental Reimplementation and Reinnovation of [large language model (LLM)](https://en.wikipedia.org/wiki/Large_language_model#:~:text=References-,Large%20language%20model,-19%20languages) for research and development of it architectures, design process to build, training, and fine-tuning efficient [Generative Pretrained Transformers (GPT)](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer#:~:text=Generative%20pre%2Dtrained,20%20languages) models
+An Experimental implementation of **language model (LLM)** architecture for research and development of it architectures, design process to build, training, and fine-tuning efficient **Generative Pretrained Transformers (GPT)** models

-Jam-gpt is also a flagship product of **[OX-AI](https://github.com/ox-ai)** an open source AGI system for Linux machines.
-The Core Knowledge Model of [OX-AI](https://github.com/ox-ai) is built using Jam-gpt
+for more ai related tools and framework look into **[OX-AI](https://github.com/ox-ai)** an open source AI project

 <a  href="https://github.com/ox-ai">